volkanagun/WebCollectives/README.md

 template.setNextPageSize(2);
 ```

-In the above examples the following urls are generated and traversed by the template
+In the above examples, the following urls are generated and traversed by the template
 - https://mashable.com/review?page=3
 - https://mashable.com/review?page=4